 Maintaining your nature strip

-Parking on a nature strip is illegal and can damage the water and gas supply lines, storm water pipes, and other services under the nature strip.
-It can also reduce visibility for drivers entering or exiting a driveway.
-See report illegal parking.
+Parking on a nature strip is illegal in Moreland.
+This can damage services that run under nature strips.
+This includes water and gas supply lines, storm water pipes, and other services.
+It can also reduce visibility for drivers who are entering or leaving a driveway.